carlos-montiers/enhancedbatch/docs/behaviors/global-heap-variables.md

 ---

-You can save global variables in the heap prefixing it with the `$` character.
+You can save global variables in other space rather than environment block called heap prefixing it with the `$` character.

 That are case sensitive.